Gibbs College

-Katharine Gibbs College was a for-profit institution of higher learning based in the United States, founded by Katharine Gibbs.
+Katharine Gibbs School was a for-profit institution of higher learning based in the United States, founded by Katharine Gibbs and Mary Ryan in 1911.
+Begun in Providence, Rhode Island, the school was intended to educate women to be secretaries, breaking away from the more common profession of stenography.
+The school expanded into a school system crossing the United States at multiple campuses.

 Overview

-It was first founded in 1911 as the Providence School in Rhode Island, an institution that focused on the career education of young women.
+The school was first founded in 1911 as the Providence School at 155 Angell Street in Providence, Rhode Island, an institution that focused on the career education of young women.
 A few years later, the institution expanded with satellite campuses in Boston, Massachusetts, New York City and Montclair, New Jersey, and was renamed for its founder.
 It specialized in education in industries such as design, business administration, computer technology, criminal justice, and health care.
 The college was nationally accredited by the Accrediting Council for Independent Colleges and Schools.

 Crowell Collier and Macmillan acquired Katharine Gibbs School in 1968.
 In 1989, Macmillan sold the schools to Phillips Colleges.
 K-III Communications (now Rent Group) acquired the school from Phillips in 1994.
 In 1997, the Career Education Corporation (CEC) acquired the Gibbs Group.
 In 2009, it shut down its campuses after a failed effort to sell the Gibbs franchise.
 The former Cranston campus for Gibbs College sold for $16 million to Achievement First in 2022.
 They had been leasing the property for several years.

 History

+Founding of the school

+In 1911, Katharine Gibbs and her sister Mary Ryan borrowed $1,000 from friends and opened their first secretarial school in Providence, Rhode Island.
+Katharine took on this business venture after her father's and husband's deaths left her and her two sons without a means of income.
+A year prior, Mary Ryan enrolled in the Providence School for Secretaries in Providence, Rhode Island and became an assistant teacher at the school.
+When approached by the school's owner to buy the school, Mary and Katharine decided to purchase it together with Mary teaching and Katharine serving as an administrator.
+Both sisters also took a stenography program at Simmons College, in Boston.

+Katharine and Mary shifted the focus of the school and changed the curriculum from being a school of stenography to a secretarial training school.
+Initially, the school was not marketed specifically to women, with the first student being a man named Marshall H. Sheldon.
+The school was originally located at 155 Angell Street in Providence, Rhode Island, now known as the Churchill House, Brown University's Africana Studies Department and the Rites and Reason Theatre.
+The school was advertised via a variety of names including the Gibbs Private School for Secretaries, Gibbs Private School of Stenography, and the Syllabic Shorthand School.